-After many years at Leeds and Crich, 869 was eventually returned to Liverpool in 1967 were space was made available for it in Green Lane Depot.
+Restoration of car 869 by the Merseyside Tramway Preservation Society (MTPS) took place after it was eventually returned to Liverpool following a tour by the Liverpool University Public Transport Society to Glasgow where 869 had been one of a number of "green goddesses" that had been sold to that city during the run down of the Liverpool system.
 After 12 years of fund raising and hard work by the Merseyside Tramway Preservation Society (MTPS), 869 was finally restored and in 1979 was returned to Crich Museum where it operates today.
-The society has since been very active in restoring other trams including Liverpool "English Electric" car 762 which can now been seen operating at Birkenhead, Merseyside.
+The society has since been very active in restoring other trams including Liverpool "English Electric" car 762 which can now been seen operating at Birkenhead.

 Appeal For Information: Where you in Liverpool anytime upto September 1957?
 Do you have photos, negatives, slides or any other information on the tram system of Liverpool City Transport?
 If so, you may have a valuable record of the system.
 The Online Transport Archive is a registered charity dedicated to providing long term security for transport collections.
 If you have anything you would like to offer please send me a message EMAIL or visit the Online Transport Archive web site (see the Links & References page).